Security Recommendations

 Secure Usage

-- Do not share your IDPV virtual token pin or IDP password with anyone.
+- Do not share your IDPV virtual token PIN or IDP password with anyone.

 - Implement regular backups of critical application data and test backup restoration procedures.